morgunovmi/LunarLander/README.md

 sudo dpkg -i ./LunarLander_version_num_architecture.deb LunarLander
 ```
-If you run into errors with GLIBCXX version, update to gcc-11
+If you run into errors with GLIBCXX version, upgrade the libstdc++6
 How to do on Ubuntu
 ```
 sudo add-apt-repository ppa:ubuntu-toolchain-r/test